Tuesday, February 3, 2026

 A Broad Outline

-Indian Sensex has experienced strong gains following President Trump's announcement of substantial roll back of US tariffs on Indian imports.
-The joy and jubilation has been particular evident in the labour intensive sectors like textiles/apparels, gems and jewelry and marine exports etc that account for nearly half the value of approximately 90-billion dollar Indian exports to US.
+The Indian Sensex experienced strong gains following President Trump’s announcement of a substantial rollback of U.S. tariffs on Indian imports.
+The sense of relief and optimism has been particularly evident in the labor-intensive sectors such as textiles and apparel, gems and jewellery, and marine exports—that together account for nearly half of India’s approximately USD 80-85 billion exports to the United States.

-Many specifics and final text of the agreement— including exact timelines for tariff eliminations on both sides, sector-by-sector commitments, and legal enforcement mechanisms — are yet available publicly.
-But whatever little that has come out demonstrates need for leveraging short term gains to create long-term strategic advantages.
+Many specifics of the agreement—including exact timelines for tariff eliminations on both sides, sector-by-sector commitments, and legal enforcement mechanisms—are not yet publicly available.
+Even so, what has emerged thus far underscores the need to leverage short-term gains to generate long-term strategic advantages.

-As part of the deal, India has apparently pledged to raise US exports to India nearly 500 billion US dollars by bringing down tariff and non-tariff barriers to zero level for a wide variety of imports.
-However, the time frame to achieve this goal is still uncertain.
-And so is the total list of sectors that shall be allowed such zero-tariff market access.
+As part of the deal, Indian Govt has reportedly pledged to raise U.S. exports to India to nearly USD 500 billion by reducing both tariff and non-tariff barriers to zero.
+However, the timeframe for achieving this target remains unknown, as does the final list of sectors that will be granted zero-tariff market access.

 The United States has:

-• reduced reciprocal tariffs on Indian goods — from 25 % to 18 % with immediate effect.
+• Reduced reciprocal tariffs on Indian goods from 25% to approximately 18% with immediate effect.

-• has withdrawn additional punitive tariffs (up to another ~25 %) linked with India’s purchase of Russian oil.
+• Withdrawn additional punitive tariffs (up to a further ~25%) linked to India’s purchase of Russian oil.

 In return, India has offered to:

-• reduce tariffs and non-tariff barriers on U.S. goods to zero tariffs for many categories;
+• Reduce tariffs and non-tariff barriers on many categories of U.S. goods to zero.

-• raise imports from the United States across a wide spectrum - including energy (oil & gas), technology, agriculture, defense equipment, aircraft, and others— to a volume of $500 billion over the next few years; and
+• Increase imports from the United States across a wide spectrum—including energy (oil and gas), technology, agriculture, defence equipment, aircraft, and others—to a cumulative value of USD 500 billion over the next few years.

 Textiles & Apparel